...Highlights: shark action, manta rays, great macro life/marine diversity, schooling fish & big pelagics...

 ...Diving environment: healthy reefs, drift diving, beginner and advanced divers, off the beaten track...

-Named after the famous Captain Bligh of The Bounty, the Bligh Waters are a stretch of sea that separates Fiji's 2 main islands of Vanua Levu and Viti Levu.
-Together with the Koro Sea, this is Fiji's number one dive destination.
-Although there area few resorts scattered around here and there in this large area, it is really the domain of Fiji liveaboards.
+Named after the famous Captain Bligh of (Mutiny on) the HMAV Bounty, the Bligh Waters are a 173 km wide stretch of sea that separates Fiji's 2 main islands of Vanua Levu and Viti Levu.
+Together with the Koro Sea, which lies just to the south of the channel, this is Fiji's number one dive destination.
+Although there are a few resorts scattered around here and there in this large area, it is really the domain of Fiji liveaboards.

 There's a great amount of water moving through this channel and this means incredibly nutrient-rich waters, especially where the channel narrows.
-This local bounty feeds huge numbers of smaller fishes, which in turn feed the larger fish.
-You can be there to dive and watch this extraordinary interplay of ecosystems in the Koro Sea.
+This local bounty feeds manta rays and a huge numbers of smaller fish species, which in turn feed the larger species such as reef sharks, dolphins, trevally, barracuda, tuna and surgeonfish.
+You can be there to dive and watch this extraordinary interplay of marine ecosystems in the Koro Sea.

-Due to the strong currents, not al ofl the dive sites in Bligh Water and the Koro Sea are particularly suitable for beginners, but the reefs, which were once considered treacherous obstacles to sailing vessels in days long gone by, are now the modern playground of experienced scuba divers, particularly photographers, seeking healthy reefs, perfect conditions and uncrowded sites.
+Due to the strong currents, not all of the dive sites in Bligh Water and the Koro Sea are particularly suitable for beginners and novice divers, but the reefs, which were once considered treacherous obstacles to sailing vessels in days long gone by, are now the modern playground of experienced scuba divers, particularly photographers, seeking colourful healthy reefs, incredible marine life diversity, perfect conditions and uncrowded sites.

 This is one of Fiji's best known sites and with good cause.
 Sites like these are why many choose Bligh Water liveaboards over simply a Fiji resort based scuba diving vacation.
 The name E-6 comes from the amount of photographs that people tend to take on this site where you will likely dive at least once in the daytime and once at night.